A team of animators and sound engineers work in a studio filled with screens displaying animated scenes and character sketches on the walls.

 How about if one day you are: In the incredibly focused and hard-working heart of San Diego, a local taco brand called ‘Taco Time Machine’ used analytics to identify that their customers primarily engaged with their content at 3 AM (cue the late-night munchies).
 Armed with this data, they launched a “Midnight Munchies” campaign.
 Result?
 A 150% increase in sales.

-- Behavioral Analysis: Recognizing and naming when and how customers interact with brands.
+• Behavioral Analysis: Identifying when and how customers interact with brands.

-As Muhammad Khan, a business strategist from Chicago articulates, “Personalization is the heart of modern marketing.
+As Muhammad Khan, a business strategist from Chicago articulates, “Personalization is the core of modern marketing.
 It’s like giving the people what they want before they even know they want it—like pre-ordering iPhones.”

 Analytics in Marketing

-As cities like Austin pave the way for tech business development, the subsequent time ahead of analytics in marketing appears promising, similar to the possible of driverless cars (unless you’re on a winding road in the Rocky Mountains, then proceed with caution).
+As cities like Austin pave the way for tech innovation, the subsequent time ahead of analytics in marketing appears promising, similar to the potential of driverless cars (unless you’re on a winding road in the Rocky Mountains, then proceed with caution).

 AI and Machine Learning: These technologies are not just buzzwords but the foundation of subsequent time ahead analytics, enabling more exact and automated evidence-based strategies.